israeldi/quantlab/_pages/github.md

 4. If you change your mind, and decide you don't want your changes, you can delete your local (cloned) repo, and from the website, delete the forked repo.

 ### Directly cloning
 If you just want to get a complete copy of the code, and don't intend to submit changes to the the original repo via a pull request, then you can just directly clone the repo.
-From the home page of the project you intend to fork (e.g.umich-quant), click the clone button in the upper right.
+From the home page of the project you intend to fork (e.g.[umich-quant](https://github.com/pbenson/umich-quant)), click the clone button in the upper right.
 This will direct you to GitHub Desktop.

 ### Copying and pasting
 Often we may only be working with a couple of files.
-If you only want to use those files, you can copy and paste from the original repo (e.g. umich-quant).
+If you only want to use those files, you can copy and paste from the original repo (e.g. [umich-quant](https://github.com/pbenson/umich-quant)).

 Website development

-We use GitHub for maintaining personal websites (e.g. pbenson.githum.io).
+We use GitHub for maintaining personal websites (e.g. [pbenson.github.io](http://pbenson.github.io)).
 These websites always have URLs of the form githubusername.github.io.